laravel/docs/http-tests.md

 You may also specify which guard should be used to authenticate the given user by passing the guard name as the second argument to the `actingAs` method:

     $this->actingAs($user, 'api')

+Other helpful methods are available when tests should alter the incoming request.
+For instance, if you need to check your application's behavior when a certain cookie was previously set, you may use the `withCookie` or `withCookies` methods:

+    <?php

+    class ExampleTest extends TestCase
+    {
+        public function testApplication()
+        {
+            $response = $this->withCookie('foo', 'bar')
+                             ->get('/');
+        }
+    }

 <a name="testing-json-apis"></a>
 ## Testing JSON APIs